tstokvis/Automatic_Gardening/GardenControl/README.md

-# Automatic Gardening Android Companion Application
+# Automatic Gardening - Android Companion App

 Simple single activity Android Application: Button turns the valve on/off.
 Timer at bottom shows how long the system has been on for (allows you to see when the battery may have died)